 Biosamples are key to addressing all of these setbacks, from innovative disease models or identifying novel biomarkers and drug target molecules to deciphering cancer resisting mechanisms.
 Introducing a patient's derived material as early as possible into a biomedical research study is crucial to producing meaningful results that may prevent a lapse in patient care.

-How is Audubon Bioscience placed within the biobanking industry?
+How is Audubon Bioscience placed within the biobanking environment?

 As a qualified human biospecimen provider, we support biomedical research projects by providing high-quality tissue samples and comprehensive medical data.